 Dating back over 400 years, the Puck Fair centers on the crowning of a wild mountain goat as “King Puck.”
 The festival features horse fairs, traditional music, street performances, and market stalls offering local crafts and food.

-We attended Puck Fair ourselves, and honestly — it’s one of the most unusual Irish festivals we’ve ever experienced.
+Our experience: We attended Puck Fair ourselves, and honestly, it’s one of the most unusual Irish festivals we’ve ever experienced.
 Trust us, seeing a goat crowned king in the middle of a packed town square is something you won’t forget.
+We realised you just have to lean into the weirdness; it’s one of those uniquely Irish moments you have to see to believe.

 👉 Start planning your visit to this unique Irish Fair with our Complete Puck Fair guide